Dr Stephen Worrall profile photo

 Biography

-Dr Stephen David Worrall MRSC was appointed as a Lecturer in Chemistry, based in the Chemical Engineering and Applied Chemistry department of School of Engineering and Applied Science, in August 2019.
+Dr Stephen David Worrall MRSC SFHEA is a Lecturer in Chemistry and the Deputy Head of the Chemical Engineering and Biotechnologies department within the School of Engineering and Innovation.

 Prior to joining Aston University his research career had been based at the University of Manchester.
 Starting with an MChem in Chemistry under the supervision of Dr Andrew Horn in 2012 he then completed a PhD in Nanoscience in 2016 under the joint supervision of Professor Robert Dryfe and Dr Martin Attfield.
 This was followed by two post doctoral research positions.
 The first was in Atmospheric Chemistry, working for Professor Carl Percival and Professor Hugh Coe, as part of the APHH Beijing project.
 The second was in 2D material nanocomposites, working for Professor Sarah Haigh and Dr Steve Edmondson, as part of the DISCOVERER project.